 Today the weather was grey and cloudy.
 As a result my attention turned to the verges rather than the horizon.
 Flora is therefore the theme of the day.

 I also learnt that whilst the iPhone 7 can take some surprisingly good landscape photos (considering the photographer), close-ups of flowers aren't its strong point.

 5 May 2020

 6 May 2020

-Today is the 45th day since 'lockdown' and the 45th time I have walked up to the Scots pine trees close to where Pudlicote Lane meets the A361.
+Today is the 45th day since 'lockdown' and the 45th time I have walked up to the Black Pine trees close to where Pudlicote Lane meets the A361.
 'Climbing' 122metres per day means I have now ascended 5,490 metres.
 Everest Base Camp is 5,380 metres - I've reached Base Camp!
 (My respect for Alan Phillips and his wife grows daily!)

 I first thought I heard a cuckoo on 25th April.
 I definitely heard one today, from the direction of Chadlington.
 On a separate note, I am told that sheep shearing is starting today at Pudlicote Farm.